 Observed during the first full week of April each year, National Public Health Week was created to celebrate the field of public health and its advances, but it’s also a way to raise awareness of the current health issues of our time.
-This year’s National Public Health Week theme, “Healthiest Nation 2030,” is a call to make the United States the healthiest nation in one generation by 2030.
+This year’s National Public Health Week theme, “Healthiest Nation 2030: Changing Our Future Together,” is a call to make the United States the healthiest nation in one generation by 2030.

 What is public health?

 Whether you realize it or not, public health is all around us.

 It’s the appropriately handled and cooked steak at your favorite restaurant.
 It’s the vaccine you took to prevent a disease.
 It’s the epidemiologist who discovers the source of an E-coli outbreak.
 It’s the outreach program that advocates for healthier families and infants.
 It’s the banner you see at a football game that helps prevent tobacco and drug use.

 Public health, founded on the principle that everyone should have the right to good health, looks at the well-being of the community.
 It researches the risk of disease and injury in a population and then takes the necessary action to prevent them before they occur.

 Public health achievements

 According to the Centers for Disease Control and Prevention (CDC), public health is credited with adding 25 years to the life expectancy of people in the United States.
 Successes in public health have controlled the spread of infectious diseases, raised cancer prevention awareness, and drastically lowered the infant mortality rate.